Whitmore Lake, MI

 - NUMBER OF UNDERWATER DOLPHIN KICKS: Figuring out the optimal number of kicks off each wall, for each race, is essential to fast swimming.
 Elite swimmers want to spend only the absolute necessary amount of time underwater to establish speed with each length.
 They want to avoid losing their breath and taking weak kicks.

-Cultivating good habits to swim freestyle at a high level begins as soon as you learn the stroke.
+Cultivating good habits to swim high level Backstroke begins as soon as you learn the stroke.
 Even if your swimmer is already in high school - it’s never too late to begin practicing techniques that will drastically improve their efficiency, power and times.
-During session 3, your swimmer will work on techniques to strengthen their bodyline, catch, kick, pull, and breathing pattern.
+During session 3, your swimmer will work on techniques to strengthen their bodyline, catch, kick, and pull - resulting in faster backstroke races.

 - BODY POSITION: A competitive swimmer’s body position is the key to fast swimming.
 Most swimmers are NOT hydrodynamic in the water - and that has a big effect on how fast they “allow” themselves to swim - especially as they get older.
 Let’s find the right body position for your swimmer.

-- LENGTH OF STROKE: Lengthening their stroke will enable your swimmer to “catch” and hold onto more water to propel them as they swim.
+- STROKE LENGTH: Lengthening their stroke will enable your swimmer to “catch” and hold onto more water to propel them as they swim.
 Whereas a short stroke is inefficient and not sustainable for very long.
 The clinicians will work with participants on this important skill for fast swimming.